-(Number of people who moved into wards within the same district + into wards located in another district/Total residents in the area) $\times 100$ and a similar calculation is used for outflows.
+(Number of people who moved into wards within the same district + into wards located in another district/Total residents in the area) \times 100 and a similar calculation is used for outflows.
 The net inflow rate (inflow minus outflow) was then related to concentration by sorting each ethnic group by the number of residents in the ward and then dividing into quintiles.
 The highest quintile contains areas with the largest numbers of that population.
 Dividing the population into quintiles allows an assessment to be made of movement towards populations of equal size and controls for the volatile rates associated with small or zero populations (Finney and Simpson, 2007).
 Figure 7.3 depicts the inflow, outflow and net migration rates for the highest quintile bands of concentration of the individual ethnic groups.
 In this chart, any figure above zero is a positive net inflow towards concentration of own ethnic group.
 A rate below zero indicates a net outflow from concentration of own ethnic group.
 Analysis of the rates in Fig. 7.3 reveals that minority ethnic groups are not moving towards concentrations of their own ethnic group.
 This pattern was particularly evident for the Indian, Pakistani and Bangladeshi, White-Irish and Black ethnic groups.
 In each case, the findings show a movement away from the areas in which their own ethnic group is most concentrated (there is greater outflow than inflow in wards with the highest concentration of their own ethnic group), resulting in a negative net-inflow into these areas.
-For example, for the Indian ethnic group, there is a decrease across the five quintiles from almost 13% inflow (12.85) in wards with the lowest concentration of the Indian ethnic group.
+For example, for the Indian ethnic group, there is a decrease across the five quintiles from almost 13% inflow (12.85) in wards with the lowest concentration of the Indian ethnic group to almost 5% inflow towards wards with the highest concentration of the Indian ethnic group.
 Similarly, the Black ethnic group shows an inflow of almost 14% (13.86) into wards with the lowest concentration of the Black ethnic group compared with just over 7% (7.14) inflow towards wards with the highest concentration of the Black ethnic group.